Parysatis: Supporting Cyrus the Younger

 Her favorite son was Cyrus, and it was on account of her influence that he was given supreme command in western Anatolia as a teenager in around 407 BC.
 When her husband died, she supported Cyrus.
 When Cyrus was defeated in the Battle of Cunaxa, she blamed the satrap Tissaphernes for his death, and thus had him assassinated not long after.

 According to the chapter on Artaxerxes II in Plutarch's Life, a young Persian soldier named Mithridates unknowingly struck Cyrus the Younger during the Battle of Cunaxa, making him fall from his horse, dazed.
 Some eunuchs found Cyrus and tried to bring him to safety, but a Caunian among the king's camp followers struck a vein behind his knee with a dart, making him fall and strike his head on a stone, whereupon he died.
 Unwisely, Mithridates boasted of killing Cyrus in the court, and Parysatis had him executed by scaphism.
-She likewise got vengeance on Masabates, the king's eunuch, who had cut off Cyrus' hand and head, by winning him from her son Artaxerxes in a game of dice and having him flayed alive.
+She likewise got vengeance on Masabates, the king's eunuch, who had cut off Cyrus's hand and head, by winning him from her son Artaxerxes in a game of dice and having him flayed alive.